Cooldown-Inc/kaneo/apps/api/HEROKU_DEPLOYMENT.md

 **Deploy from repository root (required for monorepo)**

 Deploy from the repository root.
-The Procfile uses `pnpm --filter` to target the API package:
+The Procfile uses `pnpm --filter` to target the API package.

+**Important:** The `.slugignore` file at the root excludes unnecessary apps (web, docs) and packages to keep the slug under 500MB:

 1. Copy the Procfile to the root directory:
    ```bash